mjambon/vanity/README.md

 and link technical terms, and prevent references to terms that have not yet been defined.

-Here's an example of a glossary rendered with `ad` into an HTML page:
+Here's an example of a glossary rendered with `vanity` into an HTML page:
 ![Example](screenshot.png)

 The source for this glossary is: